 Their subtle presence reinforces their role as signs rather than actors.

-In modern media, dokurobi are often stylized as ghostly fire effects or symbols of cursed places.
-Games and anime sometimes exaggerate their movement or color, but the core meaning remains intact.
+In modern media, dokurobi are often stylized as ghostly fire effects or as visual markers of cursed places.
+Games and anime may exaggerate their motion or color, yet their underlying symbolism remains intact.

-Contemporary readings may interpret dokurobi as metaphors for trauma, mass death, or historical violence that continues to surface across generations.
+Contemporary readings frequently interpret dokurobi as metaphors for trauma, mass death, or historical violence that continues to surface across generations.
+What burns is not merely fire, but memory.

 They endure because history does not disappear.

-Conclusion – Dokurobi as Flames of Unfinished Death
+Modern Reinterpretation – Dokurobi as the Flame of Unfinished Death

 A modern bishōjo reinterpretation inspired by Dokurobi, portraying an ethereal and haunting girl surrounded by ghostly blue flames that evoke skull fire and lingering death imagery.